Weekly Review Emails

 Here’s a meditation to do when you don’t feel like meditating.
 Check it out.
 It might just be the highlight of your week!

-Hopefully, by now you are developing some trust and confidence in your ability to find a degree of calm and balance when you need it.
-The next step is to use these skills as a stepping stone from which to develop a greater capacity to tolerate — and learn more about — your thoughts and emotions.
-In other words, instead of using meditation only as a means of calming down, you can use it as a means of self-understanding and exploration.
-This, I believe, is the most effective long-term strategy for developing a genuinely healthy relationship with yourself.
+The next step is to use these skills as a stepping stone from which to develop a greater capacity to tolerate, understand and better manage your thoughts and emotions.
+In other words, instead of using meditation just to calm down, you can use it for self-understanding and exploration.
+This is where meditation can really start to come alive.

-Further notes, and guided meditations on thoughts and emotions can be found in the Week 5 notes.
+Further notes, and the guided meditations on thoughts and emotions, can be found in the Week 5 Notes.

 Congratulations.
 You now know how to meditate.
 You understand the basic principles, you’ve tried a range of different techniques and you know roughly what to expect.
 On the other hand, keep in mind that while you have a good foundation, you are still very much a beginner.
 Learning to meditate is a bit like learning to walk.
 It will probably take roughly 12 months to get competent.
 Over that time, however, you will be slowly but surely developing the ability to manage your thoughts and emotions with far greater skill.